Dog Food Market Size and Share

 Dog Food Market Analysis by Mordor Intelligence

-The dog food market size reached USD 99.22 billion in 2025 and is forecast to attain USD 143.75 billion by 2030, registering a 7.70% CAGR during the period.
+The Dog Food Market was valued at USD 99.22 billion in 2025 and estimated to grow from USD 106.78 billion in 2026 to reach USD 153.92 billion by 2031, at a CAGR of 7.62% during the forecast period (2026-2031).
 Elevated pet humanization, the rapid migration toward premium and functional recipes, and the rise of e-commerce subscription services underpin the sector’s robust growth momentum.
 Manufacturers continue to prioritize human-grade meat, novel proteins, and clean-label ingredients to secure price premiums while meeting transparency demands.
 Digital commerce reshapes route-to-market economics by lowering customer acquisition costs and enabling data-driven product personalization.
 Meanwhile, supply chain investments in upcycling and alternative proteins support both sustainability positioning and margin insulation against meat price swings.
 Competitive intensity remains high as global food conglomerates and venture-backed startups deploy acquisitions, direct-to-consumer models, and AI-enabled nutrition platforms to protect and expand their dog food market footprints.

 Key Report Takeaways